yugurlu/yugurlu/README.md

 <p>I am a software developer striving to specialize in both frontend and backend technologies.
 My journey started at 42 Istanbul, where I developed projects using C and C++.

-I have worked with technologies such as React, NextJs, NestJs, .NET Core, PostgreSQL and MongoDB contributing to numerous volunteer web projects.
+I have worked with technologies such as <strong>React, NextJs, NestJs, .NET Core, PostgreSQL and MongoDB</strong> contributing to numerous volunteer web projects.
 Currently, I am continuously exploring new technologies and best practices in web development.</p>

 <h3 align="left">💻 Languages and Tools</h3>